See Credit Details Below

 2021 marks the 26th year of this exceptional program, which is considered the premier consumer financial services CLE program in the country.

 The CFPB, FTC, HUD and Federal banking agencies are making leadership and priority changes to realign themselves with pre-Trump administration goals and embrace new priorities, including reinvigorating consumer protection and pursuing racial justice initatives.
-State regulators and attorneys general, which stepped up to fill the void during the Trump administration with increased enforcement, are seizing on a fresh opportunity to collaborate with their Federal partners to move their agendas.
-The volume of private litigation, particularly under the TCPA and FCRA, also remains high.
-At the same time, the recovering U.S. economy and the increase in technological innovation (including artificial intelligence, data aggregation and Blockchain) has continued to spur new entrants into the consumer financial services industry and the offering of new products by existing players in the industry.
+State regulators and attorneys general are seizing on a fresh opportunity to collaborate with their Federal partners to move their agendas.
+Consumer advocates are aggressively pursuing a wide range of issues, responding to challenges in the courts presented by a reconfigured judiciary.
+The volume of private litigation, particularly under debt collection laws, the TCPA and FCRA, also remains high.
+At the same time, the recovering U.S. economy and the increase in technological innovation (including artificial intelligence, data aggregation and Blockchain) has continued to spur new entrants into the consumer financial services industry and the offering of new products by existing industry players.

-This popular 1.5-day event will bring together faculty representing a wide range of perspectives ranging from Federal and State regulatory and enforcement agency representatives to experienced defense, in house counsel and consumer advocates who will bring you up to speed on what they are focusing on now and the areas in which the risk of private litigation, including class actions, remains high.
-They will focus on how the panoply of Federal and State laws applies to the broad range of consumer financial services, including mortgages; auto finance; credit, debit and prepaid cards; student loans; marketplace lending and fintech; payday, auto title and installment lending; and deposit accounts.
+This popular full-day event will bring together faculty representing a wide range of perspectives ranging from Federal and State regulatory and enforcement agency representatives to consumer advocates and experienced defense and in house counsel who will bring you up to speed on what they are focusing on now and the areas in which the risk of private litigation and enforcement activity remains high.
+They will address how the panoply of Federal and State laws applies to the broad range of consumer financial services, including mortgages; auto finance; credit, debit and prepaid cards; student loans; marketplace lending and fintech; and payday, auto title and installment lending.

 What You Will Learn

 - Hear directly from the sources and from outside commentators about priorities at the Federal regulatory agencies

 - Hear about regulatory and enforcement initiatives of the State regulators and attorneys general